Let's welcome the Scottish Government's move on family income. But remember: child poverty is not inevitable – it is always a political choice

 Sheghley Ogilvie is public affairs officer at the Scottish Council for Voluntary Organisations (SCVO).
 She is responding here to Call 2 of our 25 Calls campaign, by Professor John McKendrick

-The UN Special Rapporteur on extreme poverty and human rights, Professor Philip Alston, is scheduled to present his UK report to the UN Human Rights Council tomorrow afternoon (Friday 28 June).
-It will be streamed live, and available subsequently.
-Click here to view.
+The UN Special Rapporteur on extreme poverty and human rights, Professor Philip Alston, is scheduled to present his UK report (click to read) to the UN Human Rights Council tomorrow afternoon (Friday 28 June).